Yuliosity/gmcheck/README.md

 ## Known issues

-- Regions, macros and enumerations are not yet supported.
+- Regions are not yet supported.
 - Due to the highly dynamic nature of GML, it's impossible to 100% detect and analyze variables without actually running the code.
 Depending on the project, there may be a high percent of false positives.